aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 > New in 1.20.0

-Used when building an [AWS_LAMBDA Authorization](https://docs.aws.amazon.com/appsync/latest/devguide/security-authz.html#aws-lambda-authorization){target="_blank" rel="nofollow"} with AppSync.
+Used when building an [AWS_LAMBDA Authorization](https://docs.aws.amazon.com/appsync/latest/devguide/security-authz.html#aws-lambda-authorization){target="_blank"} with AppSync.
-See blog post [Introducing Lambda authorization for AWS AppSync GraphQL APIs](https://aws.amazon.com/blogs/mobile/appsync-lambda-auth/){target="_blank" rel="nofollow"}
+See blog post [Introducing Lambda authorization for AWS AppSync GraphQL APIs](https://aws.amazon.com/blogs/mobile/appsync-lambda-auth/){target="_blank"}
-or read the Amplify documentation on using [AWS Lambda for authorization](https://docs.amplify.aws/lib/graphqlapi/authz/q/platform/js#aws-lambda){target="_blank" rel="nofollow"} with AppSync.
+or read the Amplify documentation on using [AWS Lambda for authorization](https://docs.amplify.aws/lib/graphqlapi/authz/q/platform/js#aws-lambda){target="_blank"} with AppSync.

 In this example extract the `requestId` as the `correlation_id` for logging, used `@event_source` decorator and builds the AppSync authorizer using the `AppSyncAuthorizerResponse` helper.